This fall, I’m focusing hard on making Thanksgiving easy to pull off, and now, it’s just a few weeks away.

 And don’t forget to make notes on things you can have your kids or husband do for you to help get things moving more quickly.

-Lastly, I just want to say that being busy, and getting things done is NOT the same thing as stressing out.
+Lastly, I just want to say that being busy and getting things done is NOT the same thing as stressing out.

-But having all this planned out ahead of time, and putting them on a list where they can be check off as they get done, basically eliminates the stress because it’s not just rattling around in your head where you have to try to remember it, and you can plan ahead for about how long it will take, rather than rushing around at the last minutes.
+But having all this planned out ahead of time, and putting them on a list where they can be checked off as they get done, basically eliminates the stress because it’s not just rattling around in your head where you have to try to remember it, and you can plan ahead for about how long it will take, rather than rushing around at the last minutes.

-With some prep ahead, Thanksgiving will be enjoyable, and virtually stere-free this year, and we’ll be able to focus on what we’re thankful for, rather than what we’re forgetting.
+With some prep ahead, Thanksgiving will be enjoyable and virtually stere-free this year, and we’ll be able to focus on what we’re thankful for rather than what we’re forgetting.

 Get Your Garden Cheat Sheets!